cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

   * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
 > E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.

-## Node local variables - stored in database leveldb
+## Node local variables - stored in database, in each blockchain step, following variables will be populated by wormhole kv.
+Wormhole kv is a state consensus, local db variables is for program to operate on these consensus variables.
 * mySafetyContractResultStateRoot[`ChainID`] cid; // this is constantly updated by voting process
 * mySafetyContractResultStateRootMiner[`ChainID`]
 * myPreviousSafetyContractResultStateRootMiner[`ChainID`]; // if current safety miner = previous miner then consider a new chain go to voting.